thetopham/exocortex/README.md

      }'
    ```

-Then open the web UI (e.g. `http://pi.local:8081/`) and confirm the event appears.
+Then open the web UI (e.g. `http://pi.local:8081/`) to confirm the event appears and use the filters at the top to narrow by time, source, channel, or tag.

 ---